Do you know fatty acids are the basic unit of which macromolecules? Fats are esters of high molecular weight containing Fatty acids(FA) and Glycerol.

 1. Saturated Fatty acids (SFA)

-- The SFA contains only single bond, which have no double bonds.
+- The SFA contains only a single bond, which has no double bonds.

-- SFA is found in both Plant and Animal Kingdom
+- SFA is found in both Plant and the Animal Kingdom

 - The USFAs contain double bonds in their structure.